pletter/pianopetter.com/teaching.markdown

 We are all musically gifted with ears we use day in and day out, we just need to activate them for playing.
 I believe when we give our ears time to taste which notes we like, everyone has the ability to build their own musical universe and language.

-I have a masters degree in piano and music performance from the respected Rhythmic Music Conservatory in Copenhagen, and during the last 5 years I have been lucky enough to have been touring and teaching music in Sweden, Denmark, Poland, Nigeria, South Africa and Israel/Palestine.
-Now I’m living in Newport where except for playing concerts and teaching, I’m also making youtube videos about composing music.

 All of my methods for learning piano are designed to work for all ages and levels.

 If you wanna learn to play piano – better call Petter!!!